PROGRAM AT A GLANCE

 NorQuest College’s Health Care Aide program is among the largest in Canada and prepares you to be a part of a health-care team in a variety of different settings, providing a high level of front-line care to clients in need of assistance.
 NorQuest College is licensed to deliver the Health Care Aide Government of Alberta Provincial Curriculum.

-Applicants are requested to review the job requirements listed below and assess their ability to fulfill the demands of the occupation of health care aide.
+Applicants should review the job requirements listed below and assess your ability to fulfill the demands of the health care aide occupation.

 As a health care aide, you must be able to:

-- Use your knees, back, and arms to move clients who have minimal body strength
+- bend, squat and lift up to 40 pounds to move clients who have minimal body strength